walkermatt/aileenh.github.io/foss4guk-workshop-requirements.md

 #### Software/Hardware Requirements ####

 Requires R v3.x which could come from OSGeo Live or elsewhere.
 Plus a number of addon packages to be listed later.
 Bring Your Own Data.
-Please see (http://barryrowlingson.github.io/r-mapping-2016/)
+For more info lease see [http://barryrowlingson.github.io/r-mapping-2016/](http://barryrowlingson.github.io/r-mapping-2016/)

 - - -